Stem Cell Therapy for COPD in Thailand

 Chronic obstructive pulmonary disease (COPD) is a progressive inflammatory lung condition characterised by airflow limitation, chronic bronchitis, and emphysematous changes that destroy alveolar tissue.
 Conventional treatment manages symptoms with bronchodilators, corticosteroids, and oxygen therapy but does not address the underlying tissue destruction.
 Mesenchymal stem cells have demonstrated anti-inflammatory, immunomodulatory, and tissue-reparative properties in pulmonary research, with potential to reduce chronic airway inflammation and support damaged lung tissue.
 This regenerative approach offers hope for patients who have exhausted conventional treatment options.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with comprehensive pulmonary assessment.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Australia, the UAE, the United Kingdom and Hong Kong travel to Chiang Mai for copd (chronic obstructive pulmonary disease) treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes COPD (Chronic Obstructive Pulmonary Disease)?